 The checkpoints were again closed from May 25 to May 27 due to “increased security measures during graduation evenings in schools”, the South Ossetian State Security Committee said.

 Due to the so alleged threat of the spread of infections driving cattle from Georgia into South Ossetia is prohibited by the South Ossetia Agricultural Supervision, President of the Republic Anatoly Bibilov said on 27 April 2018.
 Traditionally cattle is driven across the boundary for summer and winter season.
 This restricts the options of local farmers in Tbilisi controlled territory to whom this measure is directed: “we are talking about livestock owned by residents of Georgia, who negotiate with the population of the Leningor [Akhalgori] region and use pastures in South Ossetia for their own benefit”.

 In January 2018, the South Ossetian de facto authorities opened a so called “customs station” at the location of the Akhalgori – Odzisi crossing point (called Razdakhan in South Ossetia).
+The Georgian government protested this move, as “yet another illegal step towards the factual annexation of these regions”.
+The OSCE also condemned the move.
 This is another example of establishing a so called “(international) state border”, by imposing customs control on economic goods between Tskhinvali and Tbilisi controlled territory.

 Customs officials said: “In total, 18 people work at the customs post.
 For personal use, citizens can carry up to 50 kg, and for trade up to three tons of goods.
 We weigh the goods, products up to 50 kilograms can be transported through the customs post free of charge, for the goods of larger mass you need to pay a fee according to the established prices.
 Mostly fruits and vegetables are transported.
 The nitrate content is determined on site by a special device, after the quarantine service gives an opinion, the product is let through or sent back.”